xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 7.2.2.
 VisibleInterface in Source package is moved to DestinationComponentPackage.
->* Option menu is shown for displaying all ports that referenced VisibleInterface.
+>* Options menu is shown for displaying downgrades.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* ComponentMovePass1.ComponentMovePassPort.VisibleInterface to unassigned
+>>>* ComponentMovePass3.ModelElementMoveTests::Source::VisibleComponent1.VisibleComponent1Port.VisibleInterface to unassigned
+>>>* ComponentMovePass4.ModelElementMoveTests::Source::VisibleComponent1.VisibleComponent1Port.VisibleInterface to unassigned
+>>>* ComponentMovePass4.ModelElementMoveTests::Source::VisibleComponent2.VisibleComponent2Port.VisibleInterface to unassigned
+>>>* VisibleComponent1.VisibleComponent1Port.VisibleInterface to unassigned
+>>>* VisibleComponent2.VisibleComponent2Port.VisibleInterface to unassigned
 >* Perform undo.

 7.3 Use Case 4.3  (Uses test model [2.8](#2.8))